 Enn’s stubbornness is just as ingrained as his internal compass.
 My frustration dissipates when it dawns on me that I don’t have a clue where I am—save for being somewhere on the flank of a 200-metre hill, way up an epically snowy forest access road, northeast of Batchawana Bay.
 Logging activity on nearby slopes opened up this region in the winter of 2015; normally, it’s a long 15-kilometre tour or snowmobile ride from the Trans-Canada Highway.
 To hell with maps and compasses—I have no choice but to follow.
 Enn’s like a bloodhound, sniffing out a beer bottle–shaped couloir we glimpsed from afar a couple of hours ago during a break in the storm.

 “A break in the flurries reveals a steep, 35-degree apron of immaculate snow.
-Higher up, a gulley parts a granite buttress.”article continues below
+Higher up, a gulley parts a granite buttress.”

 We bypass numerous choice runs where the mature maple forest opens up into natural glades, complete with pillow hits and dry, fluffy snowpack that’s at least a metre deep.
 I envision Enn’s computer-like brain tallying up the powder runs while navigating, sans instruments, to the crown jewel.
 At last, the forest thins out.
 A break in the flurries reveals a steep, 35-degree apron of immaculate snow.
 Higher up, a gulley parts a granite buttress.

 Our switchbacks start wide, cutting waist-deep terraces into the hillside.
 Then they become increasingly narrow; we shuffle back and forth, each line gaining a metre or two of elevation.
 It would be easy to peel off our skins and descend from here—logical even, to not bother with the remaining 20-odd metres of elevation.
 But the beautiful couloir draws us upwards.